Facial Fat Grafting Post-Operative Instructions

 - To help decrease the amount of facial swelling and bruising, as well as to provide comfort, apply ice cold compresses to the site/s for the first 24 hours after surgery.

 - If you experience pain, please take your prescribed pain medication as directed.
 This medication should be taken with food to prevent nausea.
-Tylenol (Acetaminophen) may be taken in the place of your prescription
+A simple pain killer may be taken in the place of your prescription

 - If you were discharged with an oral antibiotic take it through its full cycle as directed.